madebayo1023/CS225-Final-Project/README.md

 To create and run your own, personalized tests:

 1. Run the command "make test".
-2. Run any specific test case using the command "./test 'TestName'."
+2. Run any specific test case using the command "./bin/tests 'TestName'" or "./bin/tests" to run all tests.
 3. Ensure the output matches the required test case and ensure the test case passes.

 Acknowledgements